W-D12/Arknights-Guide/Operators/Vanguards.md

 		- Stabbing Lance(Skill 1) gives her an attack speed bonus on deployment.
 This skill is useful for assassinations.
 			- Lance Charge(Skill 2) increases attack range and attack.
 Additionally, attacks will push enemies away with medium force.
 This is an decent skill for early game stalling.
 	- Vigna
-		- Hammer-On(Skill 2) increases her attack greatly but slightly reduces attack speed, which is very useful for early on in the stage
+		- Hammer-On(Skill 2) increases her attack greatly but increases attack interval, which is very useful for early on in the stage
 	- Plume
 		- Swift Strike Alpha(Skill 1) allows her to attack faster.
 She also has a notably high attack for a 3 star unit.
 - **Standard Bearer:** regenerates considerable DP on skill, blocks 1 usually but when using skill blocks 0